Inflation: Demurrage currency

 Freiwirtschaft economists theorize that demurrage currency could eliminate both inflation and deflation.
-There tends to be some interest cost that is built into the goods and services that consumers tend to purchase, so if demurrage currency eliminates interest rates, then prices are less likely to increase.
+There tends to be some interest cost that is built into the goods and services that consumers tend to purchase,so if demurrage currency eliminates interest rates, then prices are less likely to increase.
 Demurrage would also naturally cause the money supply to decrease, thus causing deflation.
 If a central bank issues and monitors demurrage currency as Gesell originally proposed, then it could replace all the money that disappears due to demurrage by printing money at a similar rate.
 The money printing could create just enough inflation to cancel out the natural deflation of demurrage, thus achieving an inflation target of 0%.

-Wage and price controls

-Another method attempted in the past have been wage and price controls ("incomes policies").
-Temporary price controls may be used as a complement to other policies to fight inflation; price controls may make disinflation faster, while reducing the need for unemployment to reduce inflation.
-If price controls are used during a recession, the kinds of distortions that price controls cause may be lessened.
-However, economists generally advise against the imposition of price controls.

-Wage and price controls, in combination with rationing, have been used successfully in wartime environments.
-However, their use in other contexts is far more mixed.
-Notable failures of their use include the 1972 imposition of wage and price controls by Richard Nixon.
-More successful examples include the Prices and Incomes Accord in Australia and the Wassenaar Agreement in the Netherlands.

-In general, wage and price controls are regarded as a temporary and exceptional measures, only effective when coupled with policies designed to reduce the underlying causes of inflation during the wage and price control regime, for example, winning the war being fought.

 Inflation targeting

 From its first inception in New Zealand in 1990, direct inflation targeting as a monetary policy strategy has spread to become prevalent among developed countries.
 The basic idea is that the central bank perpetually adjusts the bank rate to influence the country's inflation rate towards its official target.
 Changes in interest rates affect aggregate demand, aggregate supply and inflation in various ways, also called the monetary transmission mechanism.
 The relation between unemployment and inflation is known as the Phillips curve.

+In most OECD countries, the inflation target is about 2%.
 Citizens show generally a high aversion to inflation.
-In most OECD countries, the inflation target is about 2%.
+On average voters prefer an inflation rate around 0%.

+Government policy

+The government can prevent inflation with public policy, fiscal policy and regulatory changes which increase supply or reduce demand in targeted sectors.
+Government budget balance tends to reduce inflation.

+Another method attempted in the past have been price controls.
+Economists generally advise against the imposition of price controls due to resulting shortages.
+Price controls with rationing have been used successfully in wartime environments.
+However, their use in other contexts is far more mixed.
+Notable failures of their use include the 1972 imposition of wage and price controls by Richard Nixon.

+The reduction of sales tax or value-added tax can reduce the prices in a competitive market.